chandran-jr/Wikipedia/README.md

 # Wikipedia
 Tested out my front-end skills by recreating the Wikipedia home page.
 Came out okay.
+Took me 2 and a half days to get the logic right.

 <a href="https://chandran-jr.github.io/Wikipedia/">Check out my creation here</a>